FENECON Home 10 assembly and operating instructions

 image177 4

-The desired extension will be saved and, depending on the option selected, executed immediately or later at a specific time.
+1. You must then confirm your desired settings by clicking on the blue tick.
+The desired extension will be saved and, depending on the option selected, implemented immediately or later at a specific time.

 image145

-9. Then run the commissioning wizard again.
+1. Then run the commissioning wizard again.

 The capacity can also be extended at a later date; there is no time limit here.
 You will not reach the full capacity with the new battery module, as the new module adapts to the old modules.